breastmed/breastmed/content/sneakpeek.md

       T﻿he only 99.9% accurate early DNA-based blood test, starting 6 weeks into pregnancy.

-      **For just £﻿129 at the Breastmed Clinic includes a collection of our trusted infant feeding resources, so you are prepared when your baby arrives.**  Emailed results will include a special "reveal" video you can watch with your partner or family.
+      **For just £﻿129 at the Breastmed Clinic, you will also receive a collection of our trusted infant feeding resources, so you are prepared when your baby arrives.**   Emailed results will include a special "reveal" video you can watch with your partner or family.

       [BOOK](BOOK)